- Crime, Deviance, and Social Control

 Neighborhood Contexts and Anti-LGBTQ Hate Crime

-In order to integrate my interests in both community and crime and LGBTQ community, I started a project to examine the neighborhood contexts that influence the prevalence of anti-LGBTQ hate crime with my colleague, Arianna Thomas-Winfield.
-While there are some studies on racially-motivated hate crime (e.g., Lyons 2008), neighborhood contexts of anti-LGBTQ hate crime are relatively unexplored.
-In order to fill this gap, we consider the application of social disorganization and routine activity theories to explain the prevalence of anti-LGBTQ hate crime.
-Using data from Seattle, Washington for 2013-2015, we use Poisson regression models and Fuzzy-set Qualitative Comparative Analysis (fsQCA) to examine the neighborhood effects on anti-LGBTQ hate crime incidents in 57 neighborhoods defined by the Seattle Police Department.
-Poisson regression models suggest that both social disorganization and local institutions have additive effects on anti-LGBTQ hate crime. fsQCA results suggest the importance of considering the joint, combinatorial effects of social disorganization and local institutions on anti-LGBTQ hate crime.
+In order to merge my interest in crime, communities, and LGBTQ studies, I started a line of research to examine how neighborhood contexts influence the prevalence of anti-LGBTQ hate crime with my colleague, Arianna Thomas-Winfield.
+Although there are studies to suggest that neighborhood characteristics are important to explain the prevalence of racially-motivated hate crime (e.g., Lyons 2008), neighborhood contexts of anti-LGBTQ hate crime are relatively unexplored.
+Previous studies on anti-LGBTQ hate crime have mostly focused on the individual-level characteristics that may increase or reduce risks for anti-LGBTQ hate crime offending and victimization.
+Less understood is what contributes to the occurrence and concentrations of such crimes in neighborhoods.
+In order to fill these gaps, we studied the relationship between neighborhood characteristics and anti-LGBTQ hate crime in Seattle, Washington.
+Doing so, we considered the application of social disorganization and routine activity theories to explain the prevalence of anti-LGBTQ hate crime.
+Using data from Seattle, Washington for 2013-2015, we used advanced quantitative and mixed methods techniques (Poisson regression models and fuzzy-set comparative analysis) to examine the neighborhood effects on anti-LGBTQ hate crime incidents in 57 neighborhoods (used the neighborhood boundaries defined by the micro-community policing plan by Seattle PD).
+We found that broader neighborhood characteristics (social disorganization) and local institutions (that may promote anti-LGBTQ biases and aggression) have complex joint effects in increasing the prevalence of anti-LGBTQ hate crimes.
+This research confirmed that it is crucial to examine the link between neighborhood contexts that facilitate anti-LGBTQ violence.
 Overall, the results suggest that neighborhood contexts play roles in facilitating anti-LGBTQ hate crime.

 An Ecological Model of Informal Social Control: Linking Family and Neighborhood Controls on Delinquency